Entitlement

 EXAMPLE – OFF-WHITE

-The adult that needs the fancy car or big house as these items are wrapped up in their ego/self-worth.
+The adult who needs a fancy car or big house, as these items are wrapped up in their ego/self-worth.

 “I’m going into my $100,000 Lexus.”
 This statement reflects the relationship between having expensive items and status.

-Appearance also comes into the picture.
+Appearance also matters.
 If you are good-looking, you are more valuable than average-looking.
 If you are skinny, you are cooler than if you are heavy.

 We are sold teeth whiteners, diets that don’t work, overpriced clothes, age-reducing makeup that is expensive and plastic surgery.
 We are made to believe that our appearance is tied to our self-worth.
 Looks fade and become secondary when it comes to what matters.